Car Sensors: Classification and Application

 (1) Structure and Circuit

-The throttle switch is also called the switch output type throttle position sensor.
-It has two pairs of contacts, idle contact (IDL) and full load contact (PSW).
-A cam coaxial with the throttle valve controls the opening and closing of the two switch contacts.
+The throttle switch, also called switch output type throttle position sensor, has two pairs of contacts: idle contact (IDL) and full load contact (PSW).
+A cam coaxial with the throttle valve controls the opening and closing of these switch contacts.

-When the throttle valve is in full close, the idle contact is closed, and the ECU determines that the engine is in idling mode according to the closing signal of the idle switch, so as to control the fuel injection quantity according to the requirements of the idling mode.
+When the throttle valve is fully closed, the idle contact closes, and the ECU determines that the engine is in idle mode according to the idle switch closing signal, controlling fuel injection quantity according to idle mode requirements.

-When the throttle valve is opened, the idle contact is open, the ECU performs fuel injection control during the transition from idle to small load based on this signal.
-The full load contact is always open from the full close to the small and medium opening of the throttle.
+When the throttle valve opens, the idle contact opens, and the ECU performs fuel injection control during the transition from idle to light load based on this signal.
+The full load contact remains open from fully closed to small and medium throttle openings.

-When the throttle is opened at a certain angle, the full-load contact starts to close, sending a signal to the ECU that the engine is in full-load operation, and the ECU performs full-load enrichment control based on this signal.
+When the throttle opens to a certain angle, the full-load contact closes, sending a signal to the ECU that the engine is in full-load operation, and the ECU performs full-load enrichment control based on this signal.

 (2) Check and Adjustment

-Step 1: Set the ignition switch to the "OFF" position, remove the connector of the throttle position sensor, and insert a thickness gauge of appropriate thickness between the throttle stop screw and the limit rod;
+Step 1: Set the ignition switch to "OFF" position, remove the throttle position sensor connector, and insert an appropriate thickness gauge between the throttle stop screw and limit rod.

-When the throttle is fully closed, the idle contact should be turned on; when the throttle is fully opened or close to fully opened, the full load contact should be turned on; at other opening angles, neither of the contacts should not be turned on.
-The specific situation is shown in Table 1.
+When the throttle is fully closed, the idle contact should be conducting; when the throttle is fully opened or nearly fully opened, the full load contact should be conducting; at other opening angles, neither contact should be conducting.
+The specific conditions are shown in Table 1.
 Otherwise, the throttle position sensor should be adjusted or replaced.

 2. Detection of Throttle Valve with Linear Variable Resistance Output